arkamnite/Patchwork-DMG/README.md

 - [ ] CPU
   - [ ] Basic structure
+    - [ ] Register pairs and associated utility functions
+    - [ ] Bus
   - [ ] Opcodes
     - [ ] 8-bit
     - [ ] 16-bit
 - [ ] PPU
 - [ ] Unit tests
 - [ ] User interface

+## Project Log 🌀
+#### 10/11/21: Register Pair
+I had previously laid out the blueprint for the `RegisterPair` struct which would be used to implement the DMG's registers, as the name implies.
+Specifically however, this struct will ideally take a closure in order to manipulate its fields- two `u8` variables, one for each register- whilst also offering necessary functionality such as conversion between decimal and BCD representations in binary.
+Therefore, I am designing this struct in a way that it can return an appropriate `Result` based on whether there were any issues or any warnings, such as overflows or carries.
+This would ideally help me save time when implementing opcodes as I can pattern match this result then set the appropriate flags within the CPU.

+Currently, the decimal-to-BCD function has been completed as well as tested with a small unit test.
+However, it uses an unideal method of concatenating two strings and then parsing this as a `u8` which has a slightly unnecessary memory footprint.